The Simple Way to Increase Java Unit Testing ROI

 Looking at the big picture, we can see that decreasing the development time for the entire release is the real money saver here, not the cost-per-defect.
 The real payoff for shifting left is achieving or beating project schedules and goals.
 Consider again the above example, but this time look at the ROI in terms of the whole development team finishing the release early by 12 days.
 For this team, that’s 12 days of 20 people which amounts to $192,000!
 Although this simple example seems obvious, it does point out that ROI from tools is realized at the team level, when products are delivered to market faster without sacrificing quality.

 Traditional unit testing methods consume a large amount of software development time, and the outcomes from these approaches need improvement.
-Parasoft Jtest and its Unit Test Assistant can help reduce the unit testing effort by 50%, which pays off handsomely in terms of quality and decreased sprint schedules.
+Parasoft Jtest can help reduce the unit testing effort by 50%, which pays off handsomely in terms of quality and decreased sprint schedules.

 The ROI from these tools is significant when you consider how much unit testing impacts the team and project as a whole.
 Unlike simple cost-per-defect analysis, finishing projects on time and meeting requirements on goals is the big payoff, and saving time and money while doing it makes it that much better.